-Investment properties are measured at fair value less accumulated depreciation.
+Investment properties are measured at fair value through Profit or Loss.
 A full revaluation is performed every 3 years.
-Revaluation increments are credited to the asset revaluation reserve, unless it reverses a previous decrease in value in the same asset previously debited to the Consolidated Statement of Comprehensive Income.
+Revaluation increments are credited to Profit or Loss.
 A deferred tax liability is provided when a revaluation occurs.
-Revaluation decreases are debited to the Consolidated Statement of Comprehensive Income unless it directly offsets a previous revaluation increase in the same asset in the asset revaluation reserve.

 (iii) Receivables due from other financial institutions